OWASP/owasp-swag/chapters/london/readme.md

-Londin Chapter logo and postcard
+London Chapter logo and postcard